-During his career from 1996 to 2017, Floyd Mayweather was undeniably the top boxer in the world.
+During his career from 1996 to 2017, Floyd Mayweather was undeniably one of the top boxers in the world.
 Every boxing and sports outlet said as much.
 In 2016, ESPN ranked Mayweather as the greatest boxer, pound for pound, of the last 25 years.
 While his record is perfect, that doesn’t mean he didn’t have a few bad rounds or even a few less-than-impressive fights.

 In fact, when you take a closer look at Mayweather’s career, you can clearly see he wasn’t always dominant.
 He was just good enough to win and, in the end, that’s all that matters.
 Of his 50 fights, his opponent took him the distance 23 times or just under half the time he stepped into the ring.

 One of the more memorable times Mayweather was challenged happened in 2007 against Oscar De La Hoya.
 The six-division champion battled Mayweather, and at the halfway point, judges scored the fight even.
-In the last half of the bout, Mayweather proved to be the better fighter and won in a majority decision.
+In the last half of the bout, Mayweather proved to be the better fighter and won in a majority decision, according to BoxRec.

 De La Hoya wasn’t the only fighter that put Mayweather to the test.
 Canelo Alvarez and Marcos Maidana both pushed Mayweather the distance only to lose by majority decision.
 In the case of Maidana, Mayweather knew it was a close fight and offered a rematch five months later where Mayweather won in a much more convincing fashion.

 Mayweather identifies his toughest opponent

 Manny Pacquiao, Oscar De La Hoya, Zab Judah, Arturo Gatti, and numerous other big names challenged Floyd Mayweather throughout his career.
 Interestingly, he doesn’t consider any of those as his toughest opponent.
 That title is reserved for a fighter who went by the nickname The Drunken Master.